Skip to content

 the middle kingdom

-Although all three kingdoms are as unique as they are equally important, in this article, we are going to discuss the Middle Kingdom in particular and explore what makes it one of the three golden ages.
-So bring along a cup of coffee, and let’s go over four thousand years back in time.
+Although all three kingdoms are unique and equally important, in this article, we will discuss the Middle Kingdom and explore what makes it one of the three golden ages.
+So bring along a cup of coffee, and let’s go four thousand years back in time.

 Middle Kingdom of Egypt

-The second golden age, the Middle Kingdom of Egypt, is a long period that either stretched for 328 years from 2130 to 1802 BC or a total of 482 years from 2130 to 1649 BC.
+The second golden age, the Middle Kingdom of Egypt, lasted 328 years from 2130 to 1802 BC or 482 years from 2130 to 1649 BC.
 The duration of this period is disputed because of the dynasties that ruled during it.

 While some scholars say it incorporated the 11th, 12th, and 13th Dynasties, others exclude the latter since it was a time of utter chaos and downfall, which in no way could be a characteristic of a golden age, unlike the 11th and 12th Dynasties that were highly stable and prosperous.

-One main characteristic of the First Intermediate Period, which comprised the 7th to 11th Dynasties, was the weak and chaotic political situation Egypt fell into.
+One main characteristic of the First Intermediate Period, which comprised the 7th to 11th Dynasties, was Egypt’s weak and chaotic political situation.
 The country was once again divided into two kingdoms.
 The 10th Dynasty ruled Lower Egypt, the northern part of the country, while the 11th Dynasty ruled Upper Egypt in the south.

 Laws were violated, temples were destroyed, and statues were taken down and broken.

-However, chaos was brought to an end when Mentuhotep II, the sixth pharaoh of the 11th Dynasty that ruled Upper Egypt, raised a strong army, marched to the north and succeeded in unifying both kingdoms again in one country, eventually giving the 11th Dynasty full dominance and ending both the 10th Dynasty and the First Intermediate Period.
+However, chaos was brought to an end when Mentuhotep II, the sixth pharaoh of the 11th Dynasty that ruled Upper Egypt, raised a strong army, marched to the north, and succeeded in unifying both kingdoms again in one country.
+This eventually gave the 11th Dynasty full dominance and ended both the 10th Dynasty and the First Intermediate Period.

 Eleventh Dynasty (2130 to 1991 BC)